envima/sdmPerformance/README.md

 | MAE    | -        | 0     | 1    | No             |
 | BIAS   | -        | -1    | 1    | No             |

+#### Assessment on how good the evaluation metrics are:

+We plot the results of the evaluation metrics against the Pearson correlation between the suitability raster and the prediction map of virtual species.
+If the model (points) are plotted on the diagonal, then the metric is performing well.

 <img src="images/evaluation_metric_explained.png" alt="Evaluation Metric Explained" width="500">